lynchlab-ucsf/LynchLab-Sample-Processing/README.md

 <a href="https://airtable.com/tblYN9QoFLAAV7vpo" title="Airtable:">AirTable</a> is used for a variety of tasks to keep track of projects, protocols, and sample check-in/check-out.

 Navigate to the Lynch Lab Airtable by logging in with the lab login credentials supplied in the Lab Etiquette Document.
 You will see a variety of bases that are accessible depending on your needs.
-The most common bases used will be Lynch Lab Airtable, Lynch Lab Microbial Strain Collection, Lab Meeting Schedule, and Protocols.
+The most common bases used will be Project-specific Bases, Lynch Lab Airtable, Lynch Lab Microbial Strain Collection, Lab Meeting Schedule, and Protocols.
-The Lynch Lab Airtable base is for projects, sample check-in/check-out (including eLabJournal), progress tracking, and any study relevant documents.
+The Lynch Lab Airtable base and Project-specific bases are for sample check-in/check-out (including eLabJournal), experiment progress tracking, and any study relevant documents.

 #### b.
 Visual Diagram